d1sc0nneckt1e/goal_coach/README.md

 A project for learning/exercise purposes with Redux and Firebase.

+# Setting up Firebase

+Log into [firebase.google.com](https://firebase.google.com/) and create a new project.
+In your new project under `Add Firebase to your web app` you will find your Firebase config.

+Create `firebase.js` in `/src` and paste your Firebase config (apiKey, authDomain, databaseURL... ) in the following:

+`import * as firebase from 'firebase';

+const config = {
+    apiKey: "",
+    authDomain: "",
+    databaseURL: "",
+    projectId: "",
+    storageBucket: "",
+    messagingSenderId: ""
+  };

+export const firebaseApp =  firebase.initializeApp(config);`

-You can launch the app in development mode by running:
+You can now launch the app in development mode by running:

 ```sh
 $ npm install